Franz Klammer: Motor racing

 Immediately after his retirement from alpine competition, Klammer took up motor racing, and was soon involved in touring car racing, driving Mercedes-Benz saloons all over Europe and racing professionally as far away as Australia.
-In 1990, he won a round of the prestigious European Touring Car Championship.
+In 1986, he won his class in a round of the prestigious European Touring Car Championship.

 Legacy

-Klammer was a hero to Austrian ski racing fans and also to fans the world over for doing a great deal to promote the popularity of alpine ski racing.
-He is known as "The Kaiser" and also as the "Klammer Express".
+Klammer is known by his nicknames "The Kaiser" and the "Klammer Express".

 In a 2015 interview with Graham Bell for The Daily Telegraph, Klammer attributed his success to being the first downhiller to carve a whole turn from start to finish, contrasting his style with skiers of the previous generation such as Karl Schranz and Jean-Claude Killy who would skid at the start of a turn before engaging in a carve.

 In an interview with Tom Brokaw that aired on NBC on 13 February 2010, as part of their 2010 Winter Olympics coverage, American Olympian Bode Miller cited Klammer's style and approach to ski racing as a major source of inspiration for him.

 Inspired by his younger brother Klaus, who was paralysed from the waist down after a crash in a downhill at the age of 16, Klammer has established the Franz Klammer Foundation, which benefits seriously injured athletes.